-Take a moment to explore these resources designed to help women in leadership get engaged and involved in the charge for feminism and gender equality.
+Take a moment to explore these resources designed to support women and LGBTQ+ individuals in leadership as they engage in the ongoing work of advancing diversity, equity, inclusion, feminism, and gender equality across all sectors.

 There is no shortage of qualified women to fill leadership roles: Women make up almost half of the U.S. labor force.
 They outnumber men in earning bachelor’s and master’s degrees and are nearly on par in getting medical and legal degrees.
 Yet from corporate boardrooms to Congress, from health-care companies to the courts, from non-profit organizations to universities, men are far more likely than women to rise to the highest paying and most prestigious leadership roles.